Nashville-Public-Library/bedework-docs/docs/change-events/cancel.md

 # Cancel or Reschedule

-When event is less than five days out, mark events canceled instead of deleting them.
-If event more than five days out, delete the listing.
-After making a change to calendar, email the requestor, and copy Bedework calendar's lead maintainer.
+When event is less than five days out, mark events canceled.
+If event more than five days out, delete the listing by emailing Shared Systems.

-## Cancel or Update
+## Cancel or Update Published Event

 When to mark an event canceled versus updating the existing event listing with new information?